Skip to main content

 The internship regulations define the conditions under which the compulsory or optional internships must be completed.

-• Wide range of specialization options, e.g. in energy and automation technology, electronics or communication technology
+• Broad selection of specialization areas, including energy and automation technology, electronics, and communication technology

 Icon Nachricht